Summer Book List 2019

 By clearly and articulately explaining the thorough research on the subject Edmondson explores why this concept matters.
 She draws some powerfully clear connections between ideas of transparency, inclusion, belonging, candour and culture, whilst at the same time teasing out the subtle distinctions.
 From Edmondson’s perspective, it is hopeless recruiting and retaining talented people if we fail to create the kind of environment in which their talent and creativity can emerge and be applied.

 As you explore the strengths and weaknesses of the hierarchical command system of the Army, consider her observation that ‘hierarchy (or more specifically the fear it creates when not handled well) reduces psychological safety.’
 Edmondson acknowledges that psychological safety can be created or destroyed in a single moment.
 Yet the clear manner in which she explains the concept enables the reader to pragmatically explore their thoughts and action to build the psychological safety their team needs.

 Have you ever lived with, worked for (or even been) a person who can chill the room with the raise of an eyebrow?
 Or like me, do you reflect on your own leadership, status, privilege and the impact that you are having on those around you?
 If the answer to either of those questions is yes then I commend this to you.
 It is a beautifully disturbing read.

 Siobhan Sheridan is Director of Civilian Human Resources in the MOD and was formerly People Director at the NSPCC.
 You can find The Fearless Organisation here or get a free copy of the audiobook via the Audible free trial.

-Recommended by Major Andy Fox, Officer Commanding C Company, 3 PARA.
+Recommended by Major Andrew Fox, Officer Commanding C Company, 3 PARA.

 War was written by Sebastian Junger, a journalist embedded with US troops in the brutal Korengal Valley of Afghanistan during 2007.
 It is also the partner to the films Restrepo and Korengal.